rosensilva/message-broker/README.md

 ### Implement the Airline reservation web service with Ballerina message sender

-- We can get started with a Ballerina service; 'OrderMgtService', which is the RESTful service that serves the order management request.
-OrderMgtService can have multiple resources and each resource is dedicated for a specific order management functionality.
+- We can get started with the airline reservation service, which is the RESTful service that serves the flight booking request.
+This service will reveive the requests as HTTP POST method from the customers.

-- You can add the content to your Ballerina service as shown below.
-In that code segment you can find the implementation of the service and resource skeletons of 'OrderMgtService'.
-For each order management operation, there is a dedicated resource and inside each resource we can implement the order management operation logic.
+-  The service will extract the passenger details from the flight reservation request.
+The flight booking will then send to the flight booking system using messaging.

+- Ballerina message broker will be used as the message broker for this process. `endpoint mb:SimpleQueueSender queueSenderBooking` is the endpoint of the message queue sender for new bookings of flight.
+You can give the preferred configuration of the message broker and queue name inside the endpoint definition.
+We have used the default configurations for the ballerina message broker. `endpoint mb:SimpleQueueSender queueSenderCancelling` is the endpoint to send the messages for cancelling the reservations.
+- We have maintained two seperate queues for manage the flight reservations and cancellations.

-##### Skeleton code for airline_resrvation.bal
+##### airline_resrvation.bal
 ```ballerina
 import ballerina/mb;
 import ballerina/log;